acstanton515/ThesisLiveExperiment/README.md

 	UDP/9999 - Send
 	UDP/14001 - Get public IP

-#####Example outputs when port is not open:

-	dmin@box$ ./aggregator
-	socket timeout: 5.0
-	My Public IP: 54.215.246.142
-	sent join
-	received: getl
-	sent setl
-	list: ['23.23.205.15']
-	got open msg from collector, should be an aggregator

-#####Example outputs when port is open:

-	admin@box$ ./aggregator
-	socket timeout: 5.0
-	My Public IP: 54.215.246.142
-	sent join
-	received: getl
-	sent setl
-	list: ['23.23.205.15']
-	no response from collector, my port may not be open

-####Program Outputs
+####Program Behavior

-At this time the program run on a Command Line Interface and just outputs initial setup messages and occassional other control messages.
+At this time the program just outputs initial setup messages and occassional other control messages.

-Right now, the outputs from the program on the command line are not that interesting.
-You may see:

-"somebody is checking latency with us" - this means another node is checking how much latency is between it and you to see if you are a good candidate for being the next-hop aggregator for that node.

-"add child due to msg xxxx ('54.229.219.118', 9999)" - this means the node started sending data to you, so you added it to your aggregator list

-If the collector is not available, which would likely be my fault, then you will see the program keep trying while adding one second to the back-off period each time.
+If there is an error in the system or the collector is not available, which would likely be my fault, then you will see the program keep trying while adding one second to the back-off period each time.
+Just wait a while or contact me to let me know you are having a problem.

-####Privacy and Protection
+#####Privacy and Protection

 The only data sent out by this application is your IP address which you learn through talking with my collector anyway.